 If your agency is required to sample annually, you should estimate your agency's PMT using the best available data for Report Year 2020.
-Please contact your assigned NTD analyst to discuss the method you plan to use.
+Please contact your assigned NTD analyst to discuss the method you plan to use if your agency cannot follow its normal sampling approach.